projectsophon/hardhat-circom/README.md

       {
         // (required) The name of the circuit
         name: "init",
+        // (optional) The protocol used to build circuits.
+        // Either "groth16" or "plonk", defaults to "groth16"
+        protocol: "groth16",
         // (optional) Input path for circuit file, inferred from `name` if unspecified
         circuit: "init/circuit.circom",
         // (optional) Input path for witness input file, inferred from `name` if unspecified